NoodlePartners/hedex/README.md

 Hedex installs into Sakai and starts gathering data on user logins, assignment submissions, and course visits.
-This data is made available on a set of RESTful endpoints, authenticated with a particular, configurable user.
+This data is made available on a set of RESTful endpoints, authenticated with a particular user based on the requesting agent.

 Installation
 ------------